Sulstice/DeepCure/README.md

 Compound            |  Coordinate Results :-------------------------:|:-------------------------:
-Methazolamide | Kd Value was either 1.
-Not publicaly available, or 2.
-Very hard to find in relation to just CA1 of the chain.
-Polmacoxib | Km Values exist but because of the complexity of the binding of Polmaxocib didn't take into account Chain A, Chain B, and Chain C.
-(R)-Methocarbamol | Ki Values exist at an alarming rate of 50nm.
-A different so large it must be a concentration play at hand yield the error pretty much inconclusive.
-Hard to find the R binding.
-(S)-Methocarbamol |  Ki Values exist at an alarming rate of 50nm.
-A different so large it must be a concentration play at hand yield the error pretty much inconclusive.
+Methazolamide |
+Polmacoxib |
+(R)-Methocarbamol |
+(S)-Methocarbamol |
 Acetazolamide | Kd Values Determined.
 Known Values Determined.
 Correlated to have a difference of 0.000486 kcal/mol.
-Terphenyl | Kd Values Determined (No Known Values) Triphenylbenzene | Kd Values Determined (No Known Values) Adrafinil | Kd Values Determined (No Known Values) Bucetin | Kd Values Determined (No Known Values)
+Terphenyl | No Comparable Coordinates
+Triphenylbenzene |No Comparable Coordinates
+Adrafinil | No Comparable Coordinates
+Bucetin | No Comparable Coordinates
-Indol | Kd Values Determined (No Known Values)
+Indol | No Comparable Coordinates

 <hr>